BrikerMan/Kashgari/docs/md/text_classification_model.md

-# Text classification model
+# Text Classification Model

-Kashgari provides several models for sequence labeling, All labeling models inherit from the `BaseClassificationModel`.
+Kashgari provides several models for text classification, All labeling models inherit from the `BaseClassificationModel`.
 You could easily switch from one model to another just by changing one line of code.